Price Interpretability of Prediction Markets: A Convergence Analysis: Exponential Utility and Risk Measure-Based Market

-We first consider a market where all the participants have \textit{exponential utility functions}.
-It is known that the exponential utility has a constant risk aversion coefficient which leads to trading decisions independent of trader's wealth level \citep{makarov2010note}.
-This feature eliminates the wealth effect in the trading process and allows us to clearly illustrate the impacts of traders' beliefs and risk preferences upon the limiting prices.
-Specifically, given wealth vectors $\y=(y_1,\ldots,y_I)$ and $\x_j=(x_{1,j},\ldots, x_{I,j})$ for $j=1,\ldots,J$, the market maker's MU function and the $j$-th trader's utility function are
+We first consider the \textit{exponential utility functions}-based market.
+The exponential utility has a constant risk aversion coefficient, which leads to trading decisions independent of the trader's wealth level \cite{makarov2010note}.
+This feature eliminates the wealth effect in the trading process and allows us to clearly illustrate the impacts of traders' beliefs and risk preferences upon the limiting prices. \tb{It is important to note that adopting the exponential utility to price the security is equivalent to using the LMSR pricing rule, which is a widely adopted mechanism (see Appendix \ref{apdx:ssec:equivalence_mechanism} or \cite{chen2007utility}).} Specifically, given market state vectors $\y=(y_1,\ldots,y_I)$ and $\x_j=(x_{1,j},\ldots, x_{I,j})$ for $j=1,\ldots,J$, \tb{the} market maker's MU function and the $j$-th trader's utility function are \tb{